 Tips for Lowering Energy Costs in Summer and Winter

 Learning energy-saving tips for summer can show you how to keep your home cool without sending your air conditioner and electric bill into overdrive.
 Depending on where you live, it is possible to learn how to keep your house cool in summer naturally and reduce your dependency on expensive air conditioning.
 For example, ceiling fans do not lower the temperature of the air around you, but they circulate cool air and create a cooling effect on the skin.

-Energy saving tips for winter center around keeping the house as warm as possible at the least expense.
+Energy-saving tips for winter center around keeping the house as warm as possible at the least expense.
 Knowing the best thermostat setting for winter can help keep costs down while keeping your family comfortably warm.
 If you have a high gas bill or high electric bill in winter, or your average summer electric bill is off the charts, check the quality of insulation in your home.
 Fixing drafty windows and adding insulation are two of the best ways to save on heating costs and cooling expenses.
-For more tips on reducing energy bills year-round, download our comprehensive guide today.
+For more tips on reducing energy bills year-round, download our helpful guide today.